 Overview of Unit: This unit will ask students to come together as a group and create a parody of a current product on the market/a person selling various products, or to create a new product to sell.
 Or, students have the option to write a children's story.
 If writing the children's story, writing conventions and techniques specific to this genre, and illustration requirements will be discussed, analyzed, and determined.
 Both the commercial and children's story are supported throughout the topics.
 The teacher may use any of the experiences below but also may follow the sequence of whichever track their course takes, commercial or children's story.
 The majority of time spent creating the culminating project will stem from the visual aspect: i.e. Filming or illustrating the story.
-One week will be spent brainstorming and/or coming up with the product/story.
-Two weeks will be spent fine-tuning filming/illustrating.
+One week will be spent fine-tuning filming/illustrating.
 And one to two days will be used to present their final projects.